cseanburns/research-notebook/source/_posts/2013-10-30-peerj-research-6.markdown

 > happened or was found or transpired (Cope &amp; Kalantzis,
 > Breaking point 2 sect., 2009).

-## Examining Peer Review

-### Science and communication: Assumptions
+## Science and communication: Assumption

+**Communism** or the idea that:

-"Communism" or the idea that "the substantive findings of science are product of social collaboration and are assigned to the community" (p.
-273), Robert K. Merton, "The Normative Structure of Science."
+> the substantive findings of science are a product of social

-## Examining Peer Review
+> collaboration and are assigned to the community (p.
+273).

+-- Robert K. Merton, (1973), *The Normative Structure of Science*

-### Epistemic disruption
+## Epistemic disruption

+Enter the social, collaborative web and epistemic disruption:

-The most pertinent from Cope and Kalantzis (2009):
+From Cope and Kalantzis (2009):

 * technological affordances
 * economics and expectations of free access
 * distributed knowledge-making
 * knowledge-producing, symbol-making, participatory cultures

-## Examining Peer Review

-### Epistemic disruption: Technological affordances
+## Epistemic disruption: Technological affordances

+The social web either affords new scholarly behavior or affords new ways to document pre-existing scholarly behavior:

 > At most, the technological opens out social affordances,
 > frequently in ways not anticipated by the designers of those